|

 continued even after the drug itself was gone from his bloodstream.
 Very

-the election, if he didn't turn up he would, doubtless, be ruled out and
+the election if he didn’t turn up he would, doubtless, be ruled

-Because in a minute they wouldn't even have ONE unconscious Vahle.
-He
+In a minute they wouldn’t even have ONE unconscious Vahle.
+He reached

-brain start to function at a higher level.
+function at a higher level.
 He was dreaming now.
-Rather
+Rather disturbing dreams,

-one that became most vivid as he rose from the comatose state to something
+most vivid as he rose from the comatose state to something approaching

-approaching normal unconsciousness.
-He was remembering being the Captain
+normal unconsciousness.
+He was remembering being the Captain of that police

-of that police precinct when a riot had broken out.
-Calcadians were protesting
+precinct when a riot had broken out.
+Calcadians were protesting that their

-that their food rations had been cut.
-For some reason harvests were low
+food rations had been cut.
+For some reason harvests were low that year

-that year and everyone was experiencing high prices and shortages of some
+and everyone was experiencing high prices and shortages of some staple

 were further reduced something snapped.
 The police had been turned out,